On the trajectory of an individual chosen according to supercritical Gibbs measure in the branching random walk: Many-to-one lemma and random walk estimates

 \section{Many-to-one lemma and random walk estimates}

 We introduce in a first time the Lyon's change of measure of the branching random walk and the spinal decomposition.
 This result enables to compute additive moments of the branching random walk using random walk estimates.
-In a second part, we consider a random walk, conditioned to stay above 0 until time $n$ and ending at time $n$ at distance $o(\sqrt{n})$.
-We prove that the endpoint is asymptotically independent with the rescaled shape of this random walk, which converges to a Brownian excursion.
+In a second part, we consider a centered random walk with finite variance, conditioned to stay above 0 until time $n$ and ending at time $n$ at distance of order $o(\sqrt{n})$, and obtain the asymptotic independence with the rescaled shape and the endpoint of this random walk.